vgiddal2-lab/PPS-Case-Study/README.md

 # PPS-Case-Study

-For my Programming for problem solving assignment, Instead of trying to make a typical case study, I decided to make this version of poker, specifically my take on an already existing version of poker called "Choice Poker".
+For my Programming For Problem Solving assignment, Instead of trying to make a typical case study, I decided to make this version of poker, specifically my take on an already existing version of poker called "Choice Poker".

 Development & Credits
 Timeline: ~2 weeks of development.